Key Quote

 Technique 1 — MODAL VERB / DECLARATIVE PLEDGE

-The modal verb 'will' expresses firm intention and commitment — a declarative (stating something as fact) pledge that contrasts sharply with Scrooge's earlier dismissals.
-The shift from interrogative ('Are there no prisons?') to declarative ('I WILL honour') marks a fundamental change in his relationship with the world: from questioning others' suffering to taking personal accountability (responsibility for one's actions).
+The modal verbmodal verb — A verb expressing possibility, necessity, or intention (will, must, should) 'will' expresses firm intention and commitment — a declarativedeclarative — stating something as fact pledge that contrasts sharply with Scrooge's earlier dismissals.
+The shift from interrogative ('Are there no prisons?') to declarative ('I WILL honour') marks a fundamental change in his relationship with the world: from questioning others' suffering to taking personal accountabilityaccountability — The acceptance of responsibility for one's actions and their consequences.

-'Try to keep it all the year' introduces an important note of humility (modesty, awareness of one's limitations): Scrooge does not claim perfection but promises effort.
-This makes his redemption credible (believable) rather than simplistic — Dickens acknowledges that moral transformation requires ongoing commitment.
+'Try to keep it all the year' introduces an important note of humilityhumility — A modest view of one's own importance; openness to growth: Scrooge does not claim perfection but promises effort.
+This makes his redemption crediblecredible — believable rather than simplistic — Dickens acknowledges that moral transformation requires ongoing commitment.

 Key Words